The Government is bringing driving licence rules for heavier electric vans in line with their lighter petrol and diesel equivalents.

 The licence change was announced to coincide with an extension to the plug-in van grant, which means fleets will continue to benefit from up to £5,000 off an electric van until April 2026.

-Fleets are also waiting on the outcome of an ongoing electric van consultation – ‘Zero emission vans: regulatory flexibility’ - which relates to annual vehicle testing, drivers’ hours and tachographs, and speed limiter devices, currently required for 4.25-tonne electric vans.
+Fleets are now eagerly waiting on the outcome of an ongoing electric van consultation – ‘Zero emission vans: regulatory flexibility’ - which relates to annual vehicle testing, drivers’ hours and tachographs, and speed limiter devices, currently required for 4.25-tonne electric vans.
 It closes on March 3.

 The main proposals in the consultation include, transferring the annual testing of zero emission goods vehicles, with a GVW of 3.5t to 4.25t, from the heavy vehicle testing system to the MOT network, with the tests used for 3t to 3.5t goods vehicles put in place.